KalinNonchev/WOKO_alert/README.md

 content: "New WOKO room!"
 receiver_email: "pass" # email to send to
 sender_email: "pass" # email to send from @gmail
-password: "pass" # paswword of the sender_email email @gmail
+password: "pass" # password of the sender_email email @gmail
 keyword: "Zürich" # Choose between Zürich and Winterthur
 ```